ANZCOR Guidelines

 arrow icon

 A poison is a substance (other than an infectious substance) that is harmful if ingested, inhaled, injected, or absorbed through the skin.
 Substances that have no effect or may be therapeutic at low levels (for example, medicines and herbal remedies) may be poisonous at higher concentrations.
-Toxins are poisons that are produced by living organisms.
-Venoms are toxins that are injected by an organism.
-For information on Bites and Stings go to ANZCOR Guideline 9.4.3 - First Aid Management of Envenomation from Tick Bites and Bee, Wasp and Ant Stings.

 Poisoning is a common problem with many events reported in Australia and New Zealand.
-Most cases are unintentional and one third are children aged 1 to 4 years.1 The best treatment for poisoning is constantly evolving.
+Most cases are unintentional and one third are children aged 1 to 4 years.1 The best treatment for poisoning is constantly changing.
 Advice you may have received in the past may no longer be the recommended treatment, hence the advice to call the Poisons Information Centre in your country.

 2.0